Code for Change Guidelines

 2.1 Who can apply for a the program?

 Any Non-profit, charitable or community organization within Canada may be eligible for a the program.
+International organizations are also encouraged to apply.
 A program is defined as an ongoing service or activity designed to achieve one or more defined objectives.

 2.2 What is the maximum amount of in-kind support available?